Drift Detection

 breaking | Schema or critical behavior changes | Tool removed, required param added | Always fails |

-warning | Behavioral changes to investigate | Error messages, limits, side effects | Fails with --fail-on-drift |
+warning | Behavioral changes to investigate | Error messages, limits, side effects | Exit code 2 (handle in CI as desired) |

-info | Documentation-only changes | Wording improvements | Pass (unless --strict) |
+info | Documentation-only changes | Wording improvements | Exit code 1 (handle in CI as desired) |

 none | No changes detected | - | Pass |